nimedev/angular-es6/README.md

 This repository include a fork of **[Wakkos-CSS-Framework](https://github.com/Wakkos/Wakkos-CSS-Framework)**.

 I recommend this framework for those who like to create their own styles.
-I recommend this framework for those who like to create their own styles.

 ### Angular HTML5 mode or pretty URLs